 Riverbend Timber Frame Floor Plans

 All of our plans are completely customizable, so everything can be modified.
-After you browse through our portfolio, we hope that you entrust Riverbend with the custom design of your timber home.
+After you look through our portfolio, we hope that you entrust Riverbend with the custom design of your timber home.

 No matter if you want to modify an existing plan or start from scratch, the design process works the same way - there is no additional fee.